ajschumacher/emacs_python/README.md

 ![](screenshots/flychecking.png)

-Using a toy Python [project][] of mine, we can see how `flycheck` will tell you when you're violating [PEP 8][].
+Using a toy Python [project][] of mine, we can see how `flycheck` will tell you when you're violating [PEP 8][] ("E302 expected 2 blank lines, found 1", etc.).
 If I add in `import os` without using it, that'll get shown too.
 And it catches syntax errors like `x=` as well.

 [project]: https://github.com/ajschumacher/tset
 [PEP 8]: http://legacy.python.org/dev/peps/pep-0008/